Humanities Amped

 We first began implementing these online circle practices on a large and consistent scale at our fully virtual Amped Summer Institute.
 During these two weeks of deep community building and learning, Amped educators, staff members, and youth engaged regularly in circle processes.
 Teachers who participated in circles in the Summer Institute haved designed and facilitated circles for their classes, opening up spaces for each student to see and be seen, to express their ideas, and be honored for their contributions.

 Regardless of the space we have learned that circles and circle protocols disrupt existing power structures between youth and adults as well as among peers.
 Whether sitting in a physical circle or participating virtually, circle structures level power by making space for equity in voice, choice, and contribution.
-In this sense, circles are not the end, but the means to the end of teaching the community how to make values-aligned choices. | Regardless of the space we have learned that circles and circle protocols disrupt existing power structures between youth and adults as well as among peers. |
+In this sense, circles are not the end, but the means to the end of teaching the community how to make values-aligned choices.

 The following protocols are fundamental to the formation and ownership of positive community and should be honored in the translation from in-person to virtual and hybrid spaces: